anonym-nice-user/AAAI2021/README.md

 ### /src/lstm/
 This folder contains the implementation of bidirectional LSTM  for Soft/Hard/sHard/Label smoothing training The average runtime is up to 1h - 4h for a run.

+### Computing infrastructure used
+We used gpu P100 and we tried on 1 gpu only.
+MLP was trained on CPU.